chutsu/rs4se/README.md

 # Install

 This project depends on [librealsense][librealsense].
-Install it before the following commands:
+Install it before issuing the following commands:

     cd <PATH TO YOUR CATKIN WS>/src
     git clone https://github.com/chutsu/rs4se